+Do not let the time pass for requesting a preliminary hearing in South Carolina.
 If you are arrested and charged with a General Sessions Court offense in South Carolina, you have the right to challenge the probable cause for your arrest.
-However, you must act quickly as you only have 10 days from the date on which you are arrested to request a preliminary hearing.
+However, you must act quickly as you only have ten days from the date on which you are arrested for requesting a preliminary hearing in South Carolina.

 A preliminary hearing is a hearing held before a Magistrate or Municipal Court Judge who will determine whether or not there is sufficient probable cause for your criminal charges.

-If your case is bound over by the Judge, your case will be sent to the Grand Jury for indictment prior to trial.
+If your case is bound over by the Judge, your case will be sent to the Grand Jury for indictment before trial.

 If your criminal charges are dismissed by the Judge in your preliminary hearing, your charges will either remain dismissed, or the criminal Prosecutor will have the opportunity to directly present your case to a Grand Jury for indictment.